 I’m very pleased to welcome you on this website.

 A symbol says more than a thousand words.
 Then what about a part of the world that’s bursting with all kinds of symbols, icons, emblems and imagery on so many different levels?
 The words needed to cover such a vast treasure would be innumerable.
-That’s why I started a Twitter account to talk about the symbols of the Middle-East and North Africa, MENA symbolism, a name I felt was the most accurate to call my area of interest, as I write about the symbols originating from that area.
+That’s why I started a Twitter account to talk about the symbols of the Middle-East and North Africa.

 Imagine, hundreds of icons to analyse, to observe and to write about, every single one of them a window into the societies, cultures and religions of the Middle-East and North Africa.
 Every single one of them featuring a backstory, a piece of history and a deeper meaning that connects people, draws them together.
 Of course, a Twitter profile full of images and observations might become a bit disordered.
 The goal of this site is to create a library of the symbols that are featured on my Twitter, to attain an orderly and clear overview. and to expand on the existing content.
 I hope this website may serve as a reference for everyone interested in symbolism, history, religion and the MENA region.
-For those who’re just interested in pictures and images, they’re always welcome to visit my Pinterest page.
+For those who’re only interested in pictures and images, they’re always welcome to visit my Pinterest page as well.

 My email address: email@example.com